GDIK2022/GDIK-GeoComponent-Suite/README.md

 | draw-type  | no       | string     | -          | no       | One of "Point", "LineString", "Polygon" |
 | feature    | no       | string     | -          | yes      | Feature Collection with feature (currently one feature is supported), added to draw mode

+#### Events

+##### "input"

+When value is changed the component emits an event of type "input".
+Current component value is added to data attribute of event as string.

+##### "change"

+When value is changed the component emits an event of type "change".
+Current component value is added to detail attribute of event as object or null.

 #### Example

 ```